-This Charter was last updated on 12 February 2019 and is reviewed bi-annually.
+This Charter was last updated on 128 September 2021 and is reviewed bi-annually.
 The Charter is available on the Company's corporate governance page on the Company's website and can be accessed here.

-As at 30 June 2020, the Chair of the Audit Committee is Ms Hall.
-The following changes to the composition of Committee were made during the year:
+As at 30 June 2021, the Chair of the Audit Committee is Ms Hall.
+No changes to the composition of Committee were made during the year.